Veryansın TV

-Veryansın TV, also known as VeryansınTV.com is an online news website based in Türkiye founded in 2019 by Turkish journalist, writer and thinker Nihat Genç, Veryansın TV's headquarters is located in Çankaya, Ankara.
+Veryansın TV, also known as VeryansınTV.com is an online news website based in Turkey founded in 2019 by Turkish journalist, writer and thinker Nihat Genç, Veryansın TV's headquarters is located in Çankaya, Ankara.

 Background

 The newspaper was formed as a result of a disagreement Genç had with OdaTV's founders.
 Veryansın TV is known for its YouTube channel, on which Genç shares his opinions and thoughts about the current state of Turkish politics.
 Veryansın defines itself as an Ulusalcı newspaper.
 Veryansın TV is known to be very critical of OdaTV.

 The newspaper focuses mainly on Turkish politics.
 Its parent company is İlkan Medya Reklam Ticaret A.Ş, owned by Nihat Genç.
 Veryansın TV calls itself the online newspaper for the "Voice of the patriots".